DMatsliyah/DMatsliyah.github.io/_pages/about.md

 I'm a music enthusiast, nature lover and gym rat on a nonstop journey of self growth, learning and expanding my horizons.

- :man_student: I recently finished my M\.Sc in Life Sciences studies at the [Weizmann Institute of Science](https://weizmann.ac.il/)!  <br/>
+ :man_student: I'm a Marine Biotechnology graduate, with an M.Sc in Life Sciences from the [Weizmann Institute of Science](https://weizmann.ac.il/).  <br/>

  :man_scientist: My research focused on studying microbial interactions in the marine environment!:microbe:  <br/>

+ 💊 I work as a Regulatory Affairs Associate in the pharma industry. <br/>

- :bar_chart: I'm interested in data analysis, AI, machine learning and making data driven decisions.:robot: <br/>
+ :robot: I'm always interested in learning more, and play around with code every once in a while. <br/>

  🔭 I’m currently working on expanding my SQL skills and working on completing the [py4e](https://www.py4e.com) course.:man_technologist: <br/>